Airbus A300: A300B2-200

 For the A300B2-200, originally designated as the A300B2K, Krueger flaps were introduced at the leading-edge root, the slat angles were reduced from 20 degrees to 16 degrees, and other lift related changes were made in order to introduce a high-lift system.
 This was done to improve performance when operating at high-altitude airports, where the air is less dense and lift generation is reduced.
 The variant had an increased MTOW of 142 t and was powered by CF6-50C engines, was certified on 23 June 1976, and entered service with South African Airways in November 1976.
 CF6-50C1 and CF6-50C2 models were also later fitted depending on customer requirements, these became certified on 22 February 1978 and 21 February 1980 respectively.

 A300B2-320

 The A300B2-320 introduced the Pratt & Whitney JT9D powerplant and was powered by JT9D-59A engines.
 It retained the 142 t MTOW of the B2-200, was certified on 4 January 1980, and entered service with Scandinavian Airlines on 18 February 1980, with only four being produced.

 A300B4

 A300B4-100

 The initial A300B4 variant, later named the A300B4-100, included a centre fuel tank for an increased fuel capacity of 47.5 t, and had an increased MTOW of 157.5 t.
 It also featured Krueger flaps and had a similar high-lift system to what was later fitted to the A300B2-200.
-The variant made its maiden flight on 26 December 1974, was certified on 26 March 1975, and entered service with Germanair in May 1975.
+The variant made its maiden flight on 26 December 1974, was certified on 26 March 1975, and entered service with Bavaria Germanair in December 1975.